Carlos GuzmánUniversity of Cordoba (Spain) | UCO · Department of Genetics

 A field experiment was carried out to quantify the effect of a native bacterial inoculant on the growth, yield, and quality of the wheat crop, under different nitrogen (N) fertilizer rates in two agricultural seasons.
 Wheat was sown under field conditions at the Experimental Technology Transfer Center (CETT-910), as a representative wheat crop area...

-Durum wheat is key source of calories and nutrients for many regions of the world with a future demand predicted to increase; consequently, further efforts are needed to develop new cultivars adapted to different future scenarios.
-Developing a novel cultivar takes, in average, ten years and during the process advanced lines are tested,...
+BACKGROUND Durum wheat is key source of calories and nutrients for many regions of the world.
+Demand for it is predicted to increase.
+Further efforts are therefore needed to develop new cultivars adapted to different future scenarios.
+Developing a novel cultivar takes, on average, 10 years and advanced lines are tested during the process, in genera...

-Continuous development of new wheat varieties is necessary to satisfy the demands of farmers, industry, and consumers.
-The evaluation of candidate genotypes for commercial release under different on-farm conditions is a highly recommended strategy to assess the performance and stability of new cultivars in heterogeneous environments an...
+BACKGROUND Continuous development of new wheat varieties is necessary to satisfy the demands of farmers, industry, and consumers.
+The evaluation of candidate genotypes for commercial release under different on‐farm conditions is a strategy that has been strongly recommended to assess the performance and stability of new cultivars in heterogeneous e...

 Climate change affects agricultural lands and crops most noticeably.
 Any unfavorable conditions or substances that have impacts on a plant's metabolism, growth, and development are regarded as stress factors.
 Plant stresses can be divided into natural and anthropogenic stress factors or biotic and abiotic stresses.
 The goal of this study is to summ...